oskarradon/PNCA-discursive-impulse/README.md

 A theme for [PNCA](http://pnca.edu/)'s [Ghost.io](http://ghost.io) site, [Discursive Impulse](http://www.discursiveimpulse.com/).

-Made as a part of my workstudy internship at the PNCA Communications office.
+Made as a part of my work-study internship at the PNCA Communications office in 2017!

 # ☃